kirbyt/appdailysales/readme.md

 ## What Version of Python

-The script was written for and has been tested with *Python version 2.5.x and 2.6.x*.
+The script was written for and has been tested with **Python version 2.5.x, 2.6.x, and 2.7.x**.
 It is doubtful the script will work with Python 3.x without some tweaking.

 ## Debugging the Script